aws-samples/amazon-dynamodb-labs/content/modernizr/00-preparation/index.en.md

 ## Step 4: Validating the Integration

 Verify the Bedrock connection is functioning correctly by sending the below test prompt to Cline.
-If you encounter an error asking you to please wait before trying again, press "proceed anyway" to retry the request.
+If you are throttled, press "proceed anyway" to retry the request.

 ```terminal
 Hello and Welcome to this modernization project, can you confirm you can read and list all the files in the workspace?